finos/code-scanning/README.md

 2. Run `mvn org.owasp:dependency-check-maven:check -DfailBuildOnCVSS=7`
 3. If you want to ignore errors, create an [allow-list.xml](allow-list.xml) and append ` -DsuppressionFile="allow-list.xml"` to the command on step 2

-The GitHub action can be copied from [here](.github/workflows/maven.yml) into your repo under `.github/workflows/cve-scanning.yml`.
+The GitHub action can be copied from [here](.github/workflows/maven.yml) into your repo under `.github/workflows/cve-scanning.yml`; make sure to adapt the code to your [project layout](#project-layout).

 ### Gradle